Write your first model - simple RBC

 Explore other parameter values

-Playing around with the model can be especially insightful in the early phase of model development.
-The package tries to facilitates this process to the extent possible.
-Typically one wants to try different parameter values and see how the IRFs change.
+Experimenting with the model can be especially insightful in the early phase of development.
+The package facilitates this process as much as possible.
+Typically, users try different parameter values to see how the IRFs change.
 This can be done by using the parameters argument of the plot_irf function.
-We pass a Pair with the Symbol of the parameter (: in front of the parameter name) we want to change and its new value to the parameter argument (e.g. :α => 0.3).
+Pass a Pair with the Symbol of the parameter (prefixed by :) and its new value to the parameter argument (for example :α => 0.3).

-julia> plot_irf(RBC, parameters = :α => 0.3)1-element Vector{Any}:
+julia> plot_irf(RBC, parameters = :α => 0.3)1-element Vector{Any}: Plot{Plots.GRBackend() n=8}

 First, the package finds the new steady state, solves the model dynamics around it and saves the new parameters and solution in the model object.
 Second, note that the shape of the curves in the plot and the y-axis values changed.
 Updating the plot for new parameters is significantly faster than calling it the first time.
 This is because the first call triggers compilations of the model functions, and once compiled the user benefits from the performance of the specialised compiled code.